doderovicmilos/shift-planner/README.md

 # meetup-city-list-assignment
 Showing  list of cities with with events held in them.

-This application is built using [create-react-app-redux](https://github.com/notrab/create-react-app-redux) as starting point, it needs
+This application is built using [create-react-app-redux](https://github.com/notrab/create-react-app-redux) as starting point.

-[Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) plugin to run, and cache need to be cleared if requests will not go through.
+It needs [ Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) plugin to run, and cache need to be cleared if requests will not go through.

 ## Installation